pypy/pypy/rpython/doc/windows.rst

 Using the mingw compiler
 ------------------------

-You can compile pypy with the mingw compiler, using the --cc=mingw32 option;
-gcc.exe must be on the PATH.
+You can compile an RPython program with the mingw compiler, using the --cc=mingw32 option; gcc.exe must be on the PATH.
 If the -cc flag does not begin with "ming", it should be the name of a valid gcc-derivative compiler, i.e. x86_64-w64-mingw32-gcc for the 64 bit compiler creating a 64 bit target.

-You probably want to set the CPATH, LIBRARY_PATH, and PATH environment variable to the header files, lib or dlls, and dlls respectively of the locally installed packages if they are not in the mingw directory heirarchy.
+You probably want to set the CPATH, LIBRARY_PATH, and PATH environment variables to the header files, lib or dlls, and dlls respectively of the locally installed packages if they are not in the mingw directory heirarchy.

 libffi for the mingw compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~